Telecaixa/.github/profile/README.md

 ## About

-TeleCaixa is an open-source project aimed at providing a straightforward media player experience without unnecessary complexity.
+Televiu is an open-source project aimed at providing a straightforward media player experience without unnecessary complexity.

 ## License